andyl/comgen/README.md

 ## Mix Commands

-Run `$ mix phxcmd` to see all generators and generator options.
+Run `$ mix phxcom` to see all generators and generator options.

 ## The Comspec

 Phxcom code generation is specified as a configuration option in the file `config/comspec.exs`.

-You can view the comspec with the command `$ mix phxcmd.show.comspec`.
+You can view the comspec with the command `$ mix phxcom.show.comspec`.

 ## Commanded Elements